 For example, Scenario 1

 It’s 3:10pm and Joey is bored while waiting for his bus, which he has been told will be late.
 Knowing that pretty soon his parents are going to want to know which schools to take him to visit over spring break, he decides to open the Found app on his phone.
 Once opened, as always, it prompts him with a series of questions, always yes or no. After answering three questions (with the option of skipping them or doing more), he is brought into his feed.
-On it are colleges listed most alike to least alike, based in his geographical selections (geographical selections like Northeast United States, Southern California, etc.)
+On it are colleges listed from highest match to lowest match, based in his geographical selections (geographical selections like Northeast United States, Southern California, etc.)

 After scrolling through his schools he decides to click on one, Northeastern University in Boston.
 The school has listed basic facts and selected images any admissions counselor might choose to represent the school.
 After the official page are the testimonials- opportunities for current students and alumni to share photos, stories, and insights about their school.
 The users posting the information have verified badges next to their names so that Joey knows they aren’t just from a rival school trying to slander its reputation.

 The feedback page is next, where Joey can learn about the experiences of others visiting the campus and first impressions from other prospective students.
 Because he doesn’t live close by, it gives him a pretty good idea of what to expect when he goes on campus and what to ask when he takes his tour.

 He flicks back to his list and taps on the share button so he can enter his parents' emails.
 Joey’s bus comes and he is happy that at least he got one thing off his to-do list for the night.